aritchie/blog/input/posts/shinysettings.md

 // to register this as a service with Shiny - add the following to your Startup

-public class MyStartup : Shiny.Startup
+public class MyStartup : Shiny.ShinyStartup
 {
     public override void ConfigureServices(IServiceCollection services)
     {